 Use of the centres was initially constrained by the lack of electricity and internet.
 With the support of HP, they were equipped with solar energy systems, internet access and hardware.
 This enabled many more women to use the facilities and access digital resources.

 More than 100 contextualized digital modules have been developed to support digital learning.

-Mobile trainings are also carried out in addition to the ones taking place in the centres, in order to reach participants who live farther away and have limited transport options.
+Mobile trainings have also been carried out in addition to the ones in the centres, in order to reach participants who live farther away and have limited transport options.

 Working to reduce harmful social norms

 Crucially, SCE has organized awareness-raising activities in the community and with media about harmful social norms, gender-based violence and the stigma attached to female headed households, displaced women or teenage mothers.
 These have led to a high level of engagement of men and their championing of women and girls' education.
 The media have also been highly engaged, especially at local level.

 Community based mechanisms, mentoring networks and synergies have been established in all project sites to champion women's education.

 - Ministry of Women’s Empowerment and the Family (MINPROFF)

 - Ministry of Employment and Vocational Training (MINEFOP)

 - African Centre for Environment, Agriculture and Rural Development (ACEARD)